 Do I Need to Provide Transportation?

 Yes, you need a valid driver’s license to be a caregiver.
-Part of your duties might include driving your client to health appointments, social events, or to go shopping.
+Part of your duties might include driving your client to health appointments, social events, or going shopping.
 You may also need to run errands for them.
 Having a reliable vehicle is a critical part of being a caregiver.

 Will I Get Compensated for Mileage?